* Revived hopes for U.S. stimulus boosts morale

 A new Reuters/Ipsos poll found Americans are losing confidence in U.S. President Donald Trump’s handling of the coronavirus pandemic.
 His net approval on the issue that has dropped to a record low.

 The November contract of Volatility Index futures dropped to 30.25, its lowest level in three weeks, another sign of reduced worries about a contested election.

 “The rise in U.S. yields, particularly at the long end, suggests increased expectations of a blue wave in the election,” said Koichi Fujishiro, economist at Dai-ichi Life Research Institute.

-The 10-year U.S. Treasuries yield has risen 11 basis points so far this week.
-It hit a four-month high of 0.797% on Wednesday but has since slipped, in part due to weak economic data.
+The 10-year U.S. Treasuries yield has risen 8.5 basis points so far this week, to 0.779%.
+It hit a four-month high of 0.797% on Wednesday, but has slipped in part due to weak economic data.

-Data on Thursday showed the number of jobless claims in the United States came in 20,000 higher than economists expected at 840,000, showing unemployment in the world’s largest economy remains historically high and a recovery in the labour market is losing momentum.
+Data on Thursday showed the number of jobless claims in the U.S. came in 20,000 higher than economists expected at 840,000, showing unemployment in the world’s largest economy remains historically high and a recovery in the labour market is losing momentum.

 Additionally, the World Health Organization reported a record one-day increase in global coronavirus cases on Thursday, led by a surge of infections in Europe.

-In the currency market, the dollar eased 0.3% against a basket of currencies at 93.30, its lowest in nearly three weeks, and is down 0.8% on the week.
-It reached a two-month high of 94.75 in late September.
+In the currency market, the dollar weakened against most other currencies, easing 0.1% against a basket of currencies at 93.47 and down 0.4% for the week, the second week of declines in a row.
+It reached a two-month high at 94.75 in late September.

 The Chinese yuan was the biggest beneficiary of the rising hopes of a Biden win, posting its biggest daily rise in more than four years after the holidays.